froukje/datamapu/content/posts/classical_ml/kmeans.md

 X = df[["Number of Followers", "Number of Posts"]].values
 ```

-We use the [sklearn](https://scikit-learn.org/stable/) method *KMeans*.
-We use the default setup for this demonstration, the only parameter we change is the number of clusters (*n_clusters*).
-You can however e.g. change the initialization method (*init*), the maximal number of iterations (*max_iter*), and the tolerance (*tol*) that defines the convergence of the algorithm.
+We use the [sklearn](https://scikit-learn.org/stable/) method *KMeans* with the default setup.
+For this demonstration, the only parameter we change is the number of clusters (*n_clusters*).
+We can, however, e.g. change the initialization method (*init*), the maximal number of iterations (*max_iter*), and the tolerance (*tol*) that defines the convergence of the algorithm.
 For all details, please refer to the [documentation](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans).

 We use the defined data set to *fit* the *KMeans* method.
 We fit the data using $2$, $4$, and $8$ clusters and plot the results.
 We can then access the calculated centroids using *kmeans.cluster_centers_*.